Our Specialty is Handcrafted Turquoise Jewelry

 Orvil Jack Lime Turquoise Ring

-Orvil Jack a who was NOT a one armed miner discovered and developed the mine in northern Nevada that produces the turquoise that bears his name.
+Orvil Jack who was NOT a one armed miner, discovered and developed the mine in northern Nevada that produces the Lime Green Turquoise that bears his name.
 The mining claims where the deposit is located is called the Blue Ridge in Crescent Valley.
 Original Orvil only sought out blue turquoise, and at This time, I have heard, he would have his helpers simply discard the greed turquoise in search of blue.
 The rare yellow-green color of the turquoise (Faustite and Varasite) comes from the zinc content.
 Mr. Jack is now deceased, but his daughter Grace continues to manage the mine.
 Only a small amount is now being produced, and the turquoise is considered very collectible due to its rare color and scarcity.

 Once you see this in some jewelry made with sugilite and opal... it will be one of your favorites.
 This stunning color lends itself well to gold turquoise jewelry.